 Video marketing campaigns can also help launch your brand forward and boost brand awareness.
 Posting video content on your social media pages can draw in hundreds, even thousands of views.

 Using videos, you can share your brand story, values, and services in a way your audience can better understand and connect with your business.
-And because users love to share, a video that resonates well with your audience will more likely be shared on their new feed or chat groups, allowing you to reach a wider audience.
+According to statistics, users love to share, so a video that resonates well with your audience will more likely be shared on their new feed or chat groups, allowing you to reach a wider audience.